 The directors who are audit and supervisory committee members possess expertise in finance, accounting and laws, etc., and a high degree of independence.
 Director Nobukazu Kuboi, a full-time audit and supervisory committee member and outside director Shiho Ito, an audit and supervisory committee member, are certified public accountants and have considerable knowledge of finance and accounting.
+Outside director Minoru Sanari, an audit and supervisory committee member, is gualified as an attorney-at-law.

+and accounting.
 Outside director Minoru Sanari, an audit and supervisory committee member, is qualified as an attorney-at-law.
 Specific efforts for enhancement of the functions of the Audit and Supervisory Committee are described in sections titled "Cooperation among the Audit and Supervisory Committee, accounting auditor and the internal audit," "Appointment of outside directors," and "Supporting system for outside directors" within this report.